-Public Update (PU) for Project Server 2013 and 2016 were released April 11, 2017 .
-Client updates were released April 4th and server updates on April 11th.
-The client updates release on the first Tuesday of the month and server on the second Tuesday release schedule.
+This week the Public Update (PU) for Project Server 2013 and 2016 were released for April 2018 .
+Client updates were released on April 3rd; server updates on April 10th.
+Typically the client updates release on the first Tuesday of the month and server on the second Tuesday release schedule.

-The Project Server 2010 Cumulative update package released this month contains no new Project fixes, but does contain SharePoint Server security fixes.
-The update from April 2017 should be used only if you are upgrading your SharePoint Server hosting Project Server from a version earlier than November 2016.
-Update your SharePoint 2010 server with the SharePoint only updates if you have already applied the November 2016 or more recent update to Project Server 2010.
-Support for Project and Project Server 2010 ended October 13, 2015 – see https://support.microsoft.com/en-us/lifecycle.
-An SP1 patched 2010 system (with no SP2) is no longer supported – see the Lifecycle site for more information – http://support.microsoft.com/lifecycle/search?sort=PN&alpha=project+2010&Filter=FilterNO
+There was a Project Server 2010 Cumulative update package released this month but it did not contain any Project updates - just the SharePoint ones.
+Mainstream support for Project and Project Server 2010 ended October 13, 2015 - see https://support.microsoft.com/en-us/lifecycle.
+An SP1 patched 2010 system (with no SP2) is no longer supported - see the Lifecycle site for more information - http://support.microsoft.com/lifecycle/search?sort=PN&alpha=project+2010&Filter=FilterNO

-We are now delivering as Public Updates, although Server fixes are shipped just via the Download Center and not via Microsoft Update (Unless there is a security element or a fix deemed essential – this month one of the SharePoint Server 2016 fixes is a security fix).
-These are still all cumulative and include fixes released in all previous updates since the last baseline (Initial release for 2016 and SP1 for 2013.
+We are now delivering as Public Updates, although Server fixes are shipped just via the Download Center and not via Microsoft Update (Unless there is a security element or a fix deemed essential - this month both SharePoint Server 2016 and 2013 fixes have security fixes - so some may have come down via the update center).
+These are still all cumulative and include fixes released in all previous updates since the last baseline (Initial release for 2016 and SP1 for 2013).

 Feel free to open a support case if you have any questions around this or need assistance getting these patches deployed.